Edit this wiki page Follow

 Halberd100/0/0/0D/E/-/-16/12/0/02006.0Found in the Undead Parish

-Lucerne110/0/0/0D/D/-/-15/12/0/02005.5Found in the Catacombs
+Lucerne110/0/0/0D/D/-/-15/12/0/02005.5Found in the Catacombs.
+Deals blunt damage.

 Giant's Halberd110/0/0/135D/D/-/-36/12/0/030016.0Sold by Anor Londo Giant Blacksmith

-Dropped by Anor Londo Giants
+Dropped by Sentinels in Anor Londo.

-Deals lightning and physical damage
+Deals lightning and physical damage.

 Has a unique moveset

-Scythe100/0/0/0E/B/-/-14/14/0/01305.0Found in Sen's Fortress
+Scythe100/0/0/0E/B/-/-14/14/0/01305.0Found in Sen's Fortress.

-Great Scythe100/0/0/0E/B/-/-14/14/0/01305.0Found in the Catacombs
+Great Scythe100/0/0/0E/B/-/-14/14/0/01305.0Found in the Catacombs.

-Has 300 Bleed buildup per hit
+Has 300 Bleed buildup per hit.

-Titanite Catchpole120/145/0/0D/D/D/-16/14/0/06006.0Rare drop from Titanite Demons
+Titanite Catchpole120/145/0/0D/D/D/-16/14/0/06006.0Rare drop from Prowling Demons.

 Deals physical and magical damage

-Lifehunt Scythe165/0/0/0E/B/-/-16/14/0/01006.0Ascended from +10 scythe or whip from the Soul of Priscilla
+Lifehunt Scythe165/0/0/0E/B/-/-16/14/0/01006.0Made from +10 scythe or whip and the Soul of Priscilla by Giant Blacksmith.

 Whips